-At the Paris COP21 conference in December 2015, the Australian Clean Energy Finance Corporation, the Japan Green Fund, Malaysian Green Technology and Climate Change Centre (formerly named Malaysia Green Technology Corporation, Connecticut Green Bank, NY Green Bank, and Green Investment Group (formerly named UK Green Investment Bank) announced the formation of the Green Bank Network.
+At the Paris COP21 conference in December 2015, the Australian Clean Energy Finance Corporation, the Japan Green Fund, Malaysian Green Technology and Climate Change Centre (formerly named Malaysia Green Technology Corporation), Connecticut Green Bank, NY Green Bank, and Green Investment Group (formerly named UK Green Investment Bank) announced the formation of the Green Bank Network.
 These Green Banks are working with two non-profit organizations, the Natural Resource Defense Council (NRDC) and the Coalition for Green Capital (CGC), to build the Green Bank Network, with funding from ClimateWorks.

 The Green Bank Network will collect, organize and share Green Bank know-how through virtual and in-person platforms to facilitate the exchange of information.
 Over time, the GBN aims to increase the flow of capital to LCR infrastructure by helping private sector investors and developers further partner with Green Banks; driving standardization of deal structures, contracts and metrics; increasing visibility and transparency of Green Banks; and tracking progress made with key indicators.
 In conjunction with the ongoing progress within individual Green Banks, these activities will increase the scale, scope and efficiency of LCR infrastructure finance.

 The International Energy Agency estimates that in order to deliver on the climate pledges made by world leaders to the UN, $13.5 trillion must be invested in energy efficiency and low-carbon technologies between 2015 and 2030, or USD 840 billion annually.
 Investment in renewable energy alone will require USD 900 billion in 2030, up from USD 286 billion in 2015.
 Filling this investment gap will require much more than public sector support; private finance will have to supply the capital to make the transition to a low carbon global economy a reality.